What The Best Sales Closers Taught Me About Selling Online

 Persuasion on the other hand is the art of getting people to make decisions that are in their best interest.

-This clarification is essential, because without it you will become nothing more than a Conman or woman!
+This clarification is essential because without it, you are nothing more than a con-artist!

 15 Things The Best Sales Closers Taught Me About Selling Online